Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 * implemented a variant of the OneR classifier

 ## Lesson 6 (Random forests)
-* Random Forests make almost no assumptions about the data and require almost no preprocessing
-* Implemented a TwoR model
-	- Basically 2 binary splits
-	- creates a decision tree
+* Random Forests are an ensemble of decision trees that make predictions by averaging the predictions of each component tree
+* We implemented a TwoR classifier which is a Random Forest with 2 trees.
+It is a Random Forest because it uses a random subset of the data, and it is a TwoR because it has 2 trees.
+	- A TwoR classifier has 2 binary splits, which means 2 trees.
+Each tree has 2 leaves, which means 4 leaves in total.
-* Jeremy advises to use decision trees on tabular data, so we could get a feel for how this data works and how to best build our model
+* Jeremy advises to use Random Forests on tabular data, so we could get a feel for how this data works and how to best build our model
-* Learned about bagging: create many independent decision trees and take the average of all their predictions.
-If the average of the errors are zero, then they are independent and unbiased (also learned this in a mathematical statistics course in university; a common way to do model validation is to check if the residuals, or errors, are normally distributed)
+* Learned about bagging, which is a method of creating a random forest
+	- Bagging is an acronym for Bootstrap Aggregation
+	- Bootstrap is a method of sampling with replacement
+	- Aggregation is a method of combining the results of the samples
 * To measure the efficiency of a split we use Gini.
-Gini is a function that determines how well a decision tree was split, ranging from 0 to 0.5, where the lower it is the better the split
-	- To look at the Gini of all splits we could use a "feature importance plot"
-	- Helps find the best variables to look at
-	- More trees always increase accuracy
-* Learned about the out-of-bag-error.
-It is basically measuring the prediction error on the training set using error trees that were not included in the training.
-This removes the need of a validation set as it helps us to spot overfitting
-	- Basically it uses bagging on unused data.
-	- Bagging could apparently be done on models other than Random Forests as well.
-	- Could remove low-importance variables
+Gini is a measure of the probability of a random sample being incorrectly classified if it is randomly labelled according to the distribution of labels in the subset.
+	- Higher Ginis are worse
+* Learned about the out-of-bag-error
+	- This is the error rate of the model on the data that was not used to train the model
+	- This is a good way to measure the accuracy of the model without having to create a validation set
-* It is extremely hard to mess up a Random Forest, making it very reliable
+* Random Forests are hard to mess up, so we can use them as a baseline model
-* Learned about gradient boosting: make small trees, calculate the residual, then make another tree that predicts that residual, and so on.
-Then we take the sum of all the trees to get the prediction (almost like bagging, but different in obvious ways)
-	- Generally more accurate than Random Forest
+* Gradient Boosting is a method of creating a Random Forest
+	- It is a method of creating a Random Forest by creating a single tree at a time
+	- Each tree is created to correct the errors of the previous tree
+	- This is a method of creating a Random Forest because it uses a random subset of the data
+	- This is a method of creating a Random Forest because it creates a single tree at a time
+* The Kaggle leader private leader board is a good way to measure the accuracy of your model, without bias from the programmers
+* jeremy recoomends iterating on a model rather than trying to build the best model from the start and realize it is not good enough too late
+* Did a Kaggle top submission walktrough
+	- fastcore.parallel is a library that allows you to run code in parallel which speeds up any process that would have been done serially
+	- ImageDataLoaders is a class that allows you to load images into a model
+	- vision_learner is a function that creates a specific type of model
+	- lr_find is a function that finds the best learning rate for your model
+	- submit as soon as we can
+	- For quick iteration everything needs to be fast and easy, even submitting to Kaggle
-	- Easy to overfit
+	- use fastkaggle to share notebooks as well
+	- could make different notebooks for each model
+	- data augmentation is a method of creating more data by altering the existing data
+	- test time augmentation is a method of creating more data by altering the existing data at test time
+* Jeremy never uses AutoML or hyper-parameter optimization, he prefers thinking like a scientist and having hypothesis he could test with his models.
+* Don't just use a model because it is used by the majority.
+In this case it is the resnet, Jeremy preferst to use others such as convnext

-* In progress... minute 54 of video
+* In progress...

 After I finish the video version of the course, my plan is to read the entire book; then I'll append the extra notes and work to the current repo.